Mississippi Labor Laws Guide

 According to the Consolidated Omnibus Budget Reconciliation Act, or COBRA, employees are allowed to retain health care insurance and benefits after the termination of employment.

-That is the reason why many states have their own version of this law, better known as the “mini-COBRA” regulation.
+That is the reason why many states have their version of this law, better known as the “mini-COBRA” regulation.

 Mini-COBRA applies to small businesses with 2–19 employees and is enforced in Mississippi.